This one week in Spain itinerary is authored by Paroma.

-Two days in each of these grand cities is never enough but it’s certainly better than nothing.
+Two days in each of these grand cities is never enough, but it’s certainly better than nothing.
 These are the main highlights to give you a taste of Spain.

-7-Day Spain Itinerary
+One Week in Spain Itinerary

 Seville is one of the southern cities of Spain and the birthplace of the famous Spanish folk dance, Flamenco.
 Needless to say, the best way to start your Spanish adventure would be to book your tickets to a flamenco show at either Casa De La Memoria in the Jewish Santa Cruz quarters or the more famous Tablao El Arenal.